openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

     - Using the `oref0-setup` or `oref0-runagain.sh` command line.
         Use `--api-secret=token=myrigname-27c914cabc506fa3`.
 Don't forget to start with `token=`.
-        During install it will connect to the Nightscout and check if the permissions are ok.
+        During install it will connect to your Nightscout site and check if the permissions are ok.
 If OK you'll see this in your log:
         ```
         2017-06-10 19:46:14,758 INFO Nightscout host: https://mynightscout.herokuapp.com
         2017-06-10 19:46:14,816 INFO Starting new HTTPS connection (1): mynightscout.herokuapp.com